This page provides details regarding the following; click on any link below to be taken to the specific section:

 The easiest way to find the appropriate fax form and criteria for your member's plan is to use the Search box below.
 You can search below for a drug by the letter it starts with, or type in the first few letters in the name.
 The criteria and corresponding fax form will be displayed, along with details on which plans require the review.

 Certain medications have a designated quantity that will be covered.
 These limits are designed to identify the excessive use of drugs which may be harmful in large quantities, to highlight the potential need for a different type of treatment, and to match dosing recommendations / requirements set by the manufacturer and the FDA.
 For some of these medications, if the prescriber feels it is medically necessary to exceed the set limit, he/she must get prior approval before the higher quantity can be covered.
-Requests can be submitted to BCBSNC using this fax form.
+Requests can be submitted to BCBSNC using the Quantity Limit Fax Form.

 2017 Quantity Limitations are listed in the Formulary Guides below.